 04223 ENGLISH II GPA Level: Regular Grade Level: 10 Service ID: 03220200 (1 cr.)
-Prerequisites: English I 0 uild proficiency and refine students' written and , 0 0, 0, inquiry skills they developed in English I. Students practice a variety of writing tasks in a variety of genres.
+Prerequisites: English I English II continues to build proficiency and refine students' written and oral communication skills, building on the reading, writing, and inquiry skills they developed in English I. Students practice a variety of writing tasks in a variety of genres.
+Students plan, draft, and craft inquiry skills they developed in English I. Students practice a variety of writing tasks in a variety of genres.
 Students plan, draft, and craft complete written compositions on a regular basis.
 Writers edit and revise papers for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 Writers are also expected to publish to audiences within and beyond the classroom.
 Students read extensively in multiple genres - analyzing the works and interpreting the possible influences of historical and cultural context.
 Students read texts in both digital and traditional formats from diverse authors as they practice 21st century literacy skills.
 The higher-level critical thinking skills of analysis, evaluation and synthesis are also practiced in authentic reading and writing contexts.